 Drop the pedal and the big V8 snorts, launching the car forward.
 Acceleration smooth and determined.
 Lexus engineers gave drivers the option to completely disable the traction control and vehicle stability (thank you engineers).
 You know, in case you want to do something as uncouth as sliding around corners in a flourish of tire-smoke and gorgeous exhaust racket.
 The excellent throttle response, precision steering, and high-tech differential keep things from going too wayward.
 On the highway the car is quiet and refined.

 From the outside the car looks good.
 Yes, it has that crazy Lexus grille.
 But the wide, triple-beam LED headlights do a good job of drawing the eye out toward the fenders, giving the front of this car a wide and aggressive aesthetic.
 The wheels, some of the best looking I’ve seen from any manufacturer, allow those big brakes to peek through.
 It’s sleek and tidy without being over-embellished.
 The fender vents behind the front wheels add interest to the profile.
 The roofline is a gorgeous sweeping affair that begins at the back of the hood as a willowy A-pillar, arcing gracefully back into the roof and cascading down into elegant sail panels.

-The RC-F might not be as fast as some other cars in its class, and it may be more expensive.
+The RC-F is not as fast as some other cars in its class, and it’s more expensive.
 You can’t get a family of five in it, and it doesn’t get particularly good gas mileage.
 However, what it does is give drivers a sense of power and luxury.
 It gives you a change in perspective.
-When you look out of the swanky cabin at the over vehicles on the road they cease to be cars, they’re prey.
-You’ll about in traffic, searching for the ‘Vettes, and anything else which might want to test its mettle against the svelte Lexus coupe.
+When you look out of the swanky cabin at the other vehicles on the road they cease to be cars, they’re prey.
+You’ll prowl about in traffic, searching for the ‘Vettes, and anything else which might want to test its mettle against this svelte Lexus coupe.